rust-utility/change-detection/README.md

 }
 ```

-You can actual generated result with this command:
+You can find generated output with this command:

 ```bash
 find . -name output | xargs cat